harinik28/E-commerce-Website-Design-Template/README.md

 ## Project Overview

 This E-commerce website template is built with React and showcases a modern, responsive design for online shopping.
-The template includes horizontally scrollable product details, allowing users to browse through products seamlessly.
+The template includes horizontally scrollable product details, allowing users to browse through products seamlessly and add to cart functionality using Redux State Management.

 ### Key Features